fayedraza/Algorithms/README.md

 **Average Case:** You found the middle element

-     Big O Notation: O(n) even though it is O(n/2) but remember we will drop the constant which is 1/2
+     Big O Notation: O(n), even though it is O(n/2) but remember we will drop the constant which is 1/2

 **Worst Case:** You found the last element or element is not found